Kosmos 305

-Kosmos 305 (Космос 305 meaning Cosmos 305) (Ye-8-5 series) was the fifth Soviet attempt at an unmanned lunar sample return.
+Kosmos 305 (Космос 305 meaning Cosmos 305) (Ye-8-5 series) was the fifth Soviet attempt at an uncrewed lunar sample return.
 It was probably similar in design to the Luna 16 spacecraft.
 It was launched, on a Proton rocket, on October 22, 1969.
 The engines on the Block D upper stage failed, terminating the mission.
 This left the spacecraft stranded in Earth orbit.
-It re-entered within one orbit.
+It re-entered within two days.